+This story is remarkable since it explicitly involves third-order Theory-of-Mind reasoning, and it references Sun Tzu's teachings.
 Cao Cao argues that his opponent Zhuge Liang, a well known and intelligent strategist, has lit fire in the mountains in order to lure him (Cao Cao) into the valley, where he will be ambushed.
 Strictly in accordance with the teachings of Sun Tzu: appear weak where you are strong and strong where you are weak.
+Cao Cao, uses second order Theory-of-Mind reasoning (as he has done as well on several earlier occasions, for example when he infers the precise locations for two earlier ambushes during his retreat), thus showing that his strategic reasoning goes beyond the basic rules of Sun Tzu by assuming that his opponent uses these principles as well.
 However, Cao Cao overlooks the fact that Zhuge Liang has predicted that he will argue in this way (also pointing out that the reasoning by Cao Cao is in accordance with the teachings of Sun Tzu).